Issue: How to Fix "An unspecified error occurred during system restore 0x80070780" on Windows?

 Option 1.
 Check for corrupted system files

 Option 2.
-Uninstall an anti-virus app
+Disable the third-party anti-virus app

 Option 3.
 Run System Restore in Safe Mode

 Running System Restore in Safe Mode can sometimes bypass problems that prevent the restore process from completing normally.
 Safe Mode starts your computer with a minimal set of drivers and services, which can help avoid conflicts with software that may be causing the problem.

 - Press the Windows key + I to open Settings.